intra2net/avocado-i2n/README.md

 two tests.
 Actually, "live revert" is part of the future plans of LVM but right now its extra steps while switching test nodes might be even slower.
 Therefore, there is another type of states simply called here "on states" leaving the LVM an implementation of off states.
-A fairly stadard on states implementation lies in the QCOW2 image format and more specifically the QEMU ability to take complete virtual machine snapshots on running machines which will avoid these two steps - just freeze the vm state and eventually
+A fairly standard on states implementation lies in the QCOW2 image format and more specifically the QEMU ability to take complete virtual machine snapshots on running machines which will avoid these two steps - just freeze the vm state and eventually